brentp/bwa-meth/README.md

 bwa-meth
 ========

-align BS-Seq reads and tabulate methylation without intermediate temp files.
+Aligns BS-Seq reads and tabulates methylation without intermediate temp files.
 This works for single-end reads and for **paired-end reads from the directional protocol** (most common).